 A Life Too Short takes a look at the life of German goalkeeper Robert Enke who tragically took his own life in 2009.

 It’s hard to imagine why someone like Enke would commit suicide.
 From the outside, it appeared like had an idyllic life.
-He was a professional footballer and the number one goalkeeper for the German national team.
+He was a professional footballer and a goalkeeper for the German national team.

 However good his life appeared on the surface he was wrestling with demons underneath it all.